bjerva/bjerva.github.io/index.md

 ## Activities

 ### 2022
+* I was featured in the Danish evening news (DR) as an NLP expert, <a href="https://www.dr.dk/drtv/episode/tv-avisen_-putin-droefter-krigen-med-lukashenko-i-minsk_356976">approximately at 14:05 in this clip</a>.
 * I appeared in the Danish national media (DR) as an NLP expert, regarding <a href="https://www.dr.dk/nyheder/viden/teknologi/gymnasieelever-oensker-regler-brugen-af-banebrydende-chatbot-man-kan-bruge">ChatNLP and its use in education</a>.
 * The entire project team (3 PhD students + 1 postdoc) for the Carlsberg project have started
 * <s>I'm <a href="https://www.vacancies.aau.dk/show-vacancy/?vacancy=1183738">hiring three PhD students</a>, starting on 1 September 2022</s>